Lancetnik/Propan/docs/docs/en/getting_started/3_app.md

 # **PropanApp**

-If you are using the **Propan CLI**, you need to create an instance of the application for the project to work
+If you are using the **Propan CLI**, you need to create an instance of the application for the project to work:

 ```python
 from propan import PropanApp